… … …

 Even with a retooling, the recipe was still downright dangerous to home cooks.

-As News Australia reported, it still contained 4.5 times the maximum Vitamin A dose for a baby causing swelling of the fontanels and, according to the spokesperson for the Dieticians Association of Australia, “have failed spectacularly to meet any safe standards.”
+As News Australia reported, It still contained 4.5 times the maximum Vitamin A dose for a baby causing swelling of the fontanels and, according to the spokesperson for the Dieticians Association of Australia, “have failed spectacularly to meet any safe standards.”
 View more ridiculous recipes in this review on the News.com.au website.

 Great Cakes by Carole Walters

 Decorating cakes and other desserts with fresh flowers occurred long before Instagram and Facebook.
-For Great Cakes by Carole Walter, Ballantine, in 1991, flowers added an extra special touch to her carefully tested cakes.
-Unfortunately, the variety of flowers used in the book wasn’t fit for human consumption.
+For “Great Cakes” by Carole Walter, Ballantine, in 1991, flowers added an extra special touch to her carefully-tested cakes.

-The problem in this case is that the book lists lilies of the valley among edible flowers as attractive cake decorations, but the flower is poisonous and can cause upset stomachs, irregular heartbeats and other circulatory problems when eaten, according to the publisher.
+The problem in this case is that the book lists lilies of the valley among edible flowers as attractive cake decorations, but the flower is poisonous and can cause upset stomachs, irregular heartbeats, and other circulatory problems when eaten, according to the publisher.

 Cookbook Recall, Orlando Sentinel, March 19, 1992.

 It’s obvious the work that goes into Carole Walter’s books.
 I own two other books she has written (at the time of this writing), which are impressive.
-Fortunately, after a little revising, this cookbook went back into the world.
+They are detailed and full of helpful hints.

 The Happy Baby Cookbook by ACP Magazines